Ghost Writer Frequently Asked Questions

 There are no guarantees as to whether a publisher will agree to publish your book, however, the better the proposal, the better your chances of a publishing deal.

-I initially charge a flat fee for creating your book proposal, and a flat fee for writing the rest of the book.
-This can be paid in instalments as chapters are completed and handed to you.
+I can charge a flat fee for creating your book proposal and then simply a flat fee for writing the rest of the book.

 How long does it all take?